jansedivy/potion/docs/api/video.md

 #### `clear()`

 Methods which clears the screen.
-Could be overwritten for different rendering, like WebGl.
+Could be overwritten for different rendering, like WebGL.

 #### `createLayer()`